 Tiergarten Schönbrunn – the oldest zoo in the world, founded in 1752.

-The Third Man Museum – the place to learn about pre- and post-war history of Vienna, with artefacts relating to the international movie classic “The Third Man”, filmed in Vienna in 1948.
+The Third Man Museum – the place to learn about pre- and post-war history of Vienna, with artefacts relating to the classic film “The Third Man”, filmed in Vienna in 1948.

 Kunsthistorisches Museum – Vienna’s most important fine arts museum and one of the most impressive buildings of the 19th century.